nullstack/nullstack.github.io/articles/routes-and-params.md

 <a href="/page/about"> About Page </a>
 ```

-> 💡 On the client side the click event will push history without reloading the page
+> 💡 On the client side the click event will push history without reloading the page.

-> ✨ You can still assign your own click event to the tag without losing the framework behavior
+> ✨ You can still assign your own click event to the tag without losing the framework behavior.

 ## Params